istio/istio.io/content/en/blog/2024/ambient-vs-cilium/index.md

 ## Recommendations: Choosing the Right Tool for the Job

 So, what's the verdict?
 Well, it depends on your specific needs and priorities.
 For small clusters with pure L3/L4 use cases and no requirement for encryption, Cilium offers a cost-effective and performant solution.
-However, for larger clusters and a focus on stability, scalability, and advanced features, Istio's Ambient mode, along with an alternate NetworkPolicy implementation is the way to go.
+However, for larger clusters and a focus on stability, scalability, and advanced features, Istio's ambient mode, along with an alternate NetworkPolicy implementation, is the way to go.
 Many customers choose to combine the L3/L4 features of Cilium with the L4/L7 and encryption features of Istio for a defense-in-depth strategy.

 Remember, the world of cloud-native networking is constantly evolving.
 Keep an eye on developments in both Istio and Cilium, as they continue to improve and address these challenges.

 ## Let's Keep the Conversation Going

-Have you worked with Istio Ambient Mode or Cilium?
+Have you worked with Istio's ambient mode or Cilium?
 What are your experiences and insights?
 Share your thoughts in the comments below.
-Let's learn from each other and navigate the exciting world of Kubernetes together\!
+Let's learn from each other and navigate the exciting world of Kubernetes together!